 The Master of Rasina and Župa

 As you head west from Aleksandrovac, along the road that leads over the northern edge of the Kopaonik massif to the Jošanička Banja and further into the Ibar River valley, you will come across an imposing hill, on top of which rise the remains of the fortified city of Koznik.
-Known as a fortress with one of the geographically most prominent locations in Serbia, Koznik is also considered one of the most preserved and most beautiful achievements of Serbian mediaeval defence construction.
+Known as a fortress with one of Serbia’s most geographically prominent locations, Koznik is also regarded as one of the most preserved and most beautiful achievements of Serbian medieval defence construction.
 As with the majority of fortified cities from that period, little is known about the origins of Koznik, but the lack of historical data is compensated by numerous interesting tales and legends, which have inspired the imagination of travellers and travel writers for centuries until today.

-The exact time when the city was founded is not known, but it is presumed that it was built in the second half of the 14th century, in times of intensified attacks by the Ottomans, as the seat of one of the powerful Serbian nobles.
-In folklore, there is a tale that it was founded by Jerina the Cursed and that it was constructed by the builder Najdan.
-Erected at the place where the Župa’s vineyard meets the mountain massifs of Kopaonik and Željin, with its outstanding strategic position, it dominated over the valley of Rasina and the important route that passed through it.
-The first mention of the noble Koznik in historical documents dates from 1381., as the place of issuance of the charter of Prince Lazar to the Lavra St. Athanasius on the Holy Mountain, in which he gave this monastery an annual help of 100 litres of silver.
-It is known that in the year 1402.
-Princess Milica resided in Koznik, and three years later her son, the Despot Stefan Lazarević, as well.
+The exact time when the city was founded is not known.
+It is presumed that it was built in the second half of the 14th century, in times of intensified attacks by the Ottomans, as the seat of one of the powerful Serbian nobles.
+A folktale says it was founded by Jerina the Cursed and constructed by the builder Najdan.
+The outstanding strategic position at the intersection of the Župa’s vineyards with the mountain massifs of Kopaonik and Željin enabled Koznik to dominate the valley of Rasina and the important route that passed through it.
+The first mention of the noble Koznik in historical sources was in the charter Prince Lazar issued to the Lavra Saint Athanasius on the Holy Mountain in 1381, granting this monastery an annual help of 100 litres of silver.
+It is known that in 1402, Princess Milica resided in Koznik, and three years later, her son, Despot Stefan Lazarević.

 ABOVE: Map of the site